Grace Legal Group

 At Grace Legal Group, we specialize in defending individuals against serious criminal charges, including violations of Penal Code § 222.
 If you or someone you know is facing such charges, contact us today for a free consultation.
 Our team of experienced attorneys is dedicated to protecting your rights and providing the best possible defense.

-3. Common Defenses Against Penal Code § 222 PC:
+3. What Are Common Defenses Against Penal Code § 222 PC?

 Being charged under California Penal Code § 222 PC, which prohibits administering drugs to another person with the intent to commit a felony, is a serious accusation that can lead to severe penalties.
 However, several defenses can be employed to challenge these charges.
 Understanding these defenses is crucial for anyone facing such serious allegations.
 This article explores the various defenses available to those accused of violating Penal Code § 222.